 Traveling with children is always a bit of an adventure, and you’ll want all the help you can get.
-Luckily Ireland -- with its vast open countryside, farm hotels, and castles -- is a fairy-tale playground for kids.
-You'll have trouble finding babysitters outside the major towns, but just take the kids with you -- most restaurants, sights, and even pubs (during the day) welcome children.
-The best part of the country for those traveling with kids is arguably Cork and Kerry, where everything seems to be set up for families, so here's a sample itinerary to give you some ideas.
+Luckily Ireland—with its vast open countryside, farm hotels, and castles—is like a fairy-tale playground for kids.
+You may have trouble finding babysitters outside major towns, so just take the kids with you.
+Most restaurants, sights, and even pubs (during the day) welcome children.
+The best part of the country for those traveling with kids is arguably Cork and Kerry, where everything seems to be set up for families.
+Here’s a sample itinerary to give you some ideas.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.